Glossary

 header

-information necessary to verify packet integrity and correctly process the
+information necessary to verify packet integrity and to correctly process the

 packet.